schatell/bowhuntingcanada/_drafts/lonewolfalphaii.md

 #### Packability

 The Lone Wolf system is designed with mobile hunting in mind.
 A lot of us are hunting public land, so a mobile set-up is often the right answer.
 Lone Wolf integrate aluminium in its design, making this stand a portable solution.
-However, if you do intend on moving a lot, I would recommend getting the smaller assault II version in the Lone Wolf line, that way you save yourself about 3 pounds of material to haul into the wood each time(14 vs 11 pounds).
+However, if you do intend on moving a lot, you could get the smaller “assault II” version in the Lone Wolf line, that way you save yourself about 3 pounds of material to haul into the wood each time(14 vs 11 pounds).
 If you decide to buy climbing sticks to go with your stand, know that they are made to mate with the folded stand, making it easy to transport the entire system combined with the provided backpack straps.

+Picture of stand in transport mode

 #### Versa button